 Where do I send my prescription?

-Will you accept photocopies, faxes or scanned email copies?
+Will you accept photocopies or photograph email copies?

 How do I obtain a prescription?